 Probably the biggest game-changer in photo editing since Photoshop’s content-aware tool.
 Luminar’s augmented sky feature uses an incredible AI algorithm to generate photo-realistic sky replacements with amazing accuracy.

 Choose from bright blue summery skies, dramatic sunsets, stary skies and many more.
 Lightroom users couldn’t do this at all.
 What an incredible tool it is if you struggle to get your sky exposed correctly.

 Here’s another one click (or slide in this case) solution that does multiple adjustments at the same time – AI Enhancer.

+This is Luminar’s Swiss-army knife for photographers you could say!
 Using the slider you can adjust the shadows, highlights, contrast, tone and saturation all at the same time.
 It’ll give you richer and more detailed results – another time saver.

 The benefit of having Lightroom and Luminar is that LR’s preset files are cross-compatible (using a convertor) with Luminar.
-Therefore, you can transport your favourite colour styles on to your AI-enhanced photographs.
+Therefore, you can transport your favourite colour styles onto your AI-enhanced photographs.